kublaios/snapshotino/README.md

 As a less interesting fact, this is also why I tried to imply the small size of the initiative in the project name, by using the -ino suffix, which appears to be a common diminutive suffix in Italian.

 ## How to use
-If you still want to use this library, here's how:
 - Add the library as a dependency using Swift Package Manager
 - Import `snapshotino` in your `XCTestCase` implementation
 - Use `assertSnapshot` to record and compare snapshots, examples below